-Substantial work has been done in several research centers concerning the development of "intelligent" wheelchairs for disabled.
+Substantial work has been done in the development of wheelchairs for disabled.
 However, most of current developments have not proved to be really accepted by disabled people.
 The wheelchair movements must be coherent and inspire confidence to the user.
-For this end, further investigation on issues such as safety, ergonomics, friendly and efficient interfaces, mobility improvements and human-machine shared control should be carried out.
+For this end, further investigation on issues such as safety, ergonomics, friendly and efficient interfaces, mobility improvements, human-machine shared control should be carried out.

 A powered wheelchair provided with some intelligence and aiming to assist disabled people has been presented.
-The Robchair project, under development, aims to provide the end-user with an easy and safe way to steer a wheelchair equipped with a voice interface.
-As concerns navigation some practical results were already achieved based on purely reactive control.
-The reactive algorithms that we have implemented so far are memory-less, they do not include past sensor information.
+The Robchair project, under development, aims to provide the end-user with an easy and safe way to steer an wheelchair equipped with a voice interface.
+As concerns the first objective some practical results were already achieved based on purely reactive control.

+Reactive algorithms implemented are memory-less (they do not retain past sensor information).
 Dangerous situations may then occur in environments with thin objects (e.g. table legs), since these objects will not be "seen" at every moment.
 As future work we plan to improve the navigation system, namely by incorporating learning and planning capabilities.